jobergner/backent-cli/README.md

 - when used as reference (`*anyOf<player,enemy>`) the element also gains the `IsSet` and `Unset` method.
 - can not be used on basic types

+### reduce complexity in references
+right now its a bit of a mess. references definitely made the code base a lot more complex.
+There are too many different places where reference logic ist handled (updaters, setters, removers, adders, assembling) and the logic works very differently from the rest of the element handling.
+There will always be extra logic to references, as they are optional values. changes i want to introduce:
+- add OperationKinds to references -> handling becomes similar to other elements
+- references do not always need to be communicated, only when changed
+- introduce ids to references themselves. as a slice of references may contain the same referenced element twice, and if a reference was to appear without an id, it'd be ambigous which reference is meant.
+- updating elements based on whether they contain a reference to an updated element should be it's own step within the updating cycle. atm it happens everytime an element is updated
+-> this concludes that references better be their own type in a state object, like every other element

 ### TODO
 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - find out if sync.Pool is helpful for managing tree structs (cause theyre very big)